 Planning for the Year Ahead

-Vice President, Customer Service and Chief Citizenship Officer
+by Shannon Dean, Vice President, Customer Service and Chief Citizenship Officer

 The much-needed rain and snow we experienced in December made a positive impact on water levels across California; however, we’re still in a drought and must continue our conservation efforts.
 We encourage our customers to check your home for leaks, take advantage of new and existing rebates, and request a free conservation kit, which includes a range of water-saving plumbing retrofit fixtures to make conserving water easier.
 Additionally, Cal Water customers can sign up for our one-of-a-kind, free Smart Landscape Tune-up Program, the most comprehensive in the state.